-- 1. The creation of temporary work areas.
-In order to provide sufficient area for the lay-down of the disassembled wind turbine components and loading onto trucks, a 122 m by 122 m square must be cleared, levelled and made accessible to trucks.
+- The creation of temporary work areas.
+In order to provide sufficient area for the lay-down of the disassembled wind turbine components and loading onto trucks, a 122 m by 122 m square must be cleared, levelled and made accessible.
 The topsoil will be removed and some material may need to be added. - 2.
 The creation of crane pads.
 The crane pads will typically be 15 m x 35 m in size and will be located within the temporary work area around each wind turbine.
 The topsoil at the crane pad will be removed and approximately 600 mm of compacted crushed gravel will be added.
 Once the turbine disassembly is complete, the gravel area around each turbine will be removed and the area will be restored to prior use using stockpiled topsoil. - 3.
 The use of cranes to remove the blades, hub and tower segments. - 4.
 The use of trucks for the removal of turbines, towers and associated equipment. - 5.
-The removal of the top 1 m of the turbine foundations and replacement with clean fill and stockpiled topsoil.
-The fill and topsoil will be contoured to allow cultivation in the case of agricultural lands. - 6.
-Road bedding material will be removed and replaced with clean subsoil and topsoil for reuse by the landowner for agricultural purposes.
+The removal of the top 1.2 m of the turbine foundations and replacement with clean fill and stockpiled topsoil.
+The fill and topsoil will be contoured to allow cultivation in the case of agricultural lands. - Road bedding material will be removed and replaced with clean subsoil and topsoil for reuse by the landowner for agricultural purposes.
 It is proposed to leave culverts in place following the operations phase. - 7.
-Cutting underground electrical lines, burying the ends to 1 m below grade, and leaving the lines in place with the consent of the landowner.
-Above-ground lines and poles that are not shared with another Transmission/Distribution Operator will be removed and the holes will be filled with clean fill. - 8.
-The demolition of the substation and operations building (if the latter was built specifically for the Project).
-These will be decommissioned in a manner appropriate to and in accordance with the standards of the day.
+Cutting underground electrical lines, burying the ends to 1.2 m below grade, and leaving the lines in place.
+Above-ground lines and poles will be removed and the holes will be filled with clean fill. - 8.
+The substation will be demolished.
+This will be decommissioned in a manner appropriate to and in accordance with the standards of the day.
 All materials will be recycled, where possible, or disposed off-site at an approved and appropriate facility.

-2.4 Restoration of Land and Water Negatively Affected by Facility drainage.
+2.4 Restoration of Land and Water Negatively Affected by Facility

+Once all of the turbines and ancillary facilities are removed, the remaining decommissioning work will consist of shaping and grading the areas to, as near as practicable, the original contour prior to construction of the wind turbines and access roads.
+Existing agricultural capacity will be restored and the land re-contoured to maintain proper drainage.
 All areas, including the access roads, transformer pads and crane pads will be restored to, as near as practical, their original condition with native soils and seeding.
 If there is insufficient material onsite, topsoil and/or subsoil will be imported from a source acceptable to the landowner.